Need to talk? Call 1800 882 436.

 Your baby's growth and development - 7 months old

-5-minute read
+7-minute read

-At some time between 5 and 7 months, you may well see the first tooth bud appear in your baby’s mouth, probably in the middle of their lower jaw.
+At some time between 5 and 7 months, you may see the first tooth bud appear in your baby’s mouth, probably in the middle of their lower jaw.
 Don’t panic if your baby isn’t teething yet, it’s quite normal not to see a tooth until they reach 12 months.
 When teeth start to grow, expect a lot more drooling.
 You could then give your baby a teething ring to chew on to ease discomfort.

-Your baby will likely be taking solids by now.
+Your baby will likely be eating taking solids by now.
 They may be chewing, holding onto a bottle or putting food in their mouth.
-Try a variety of soft foods, but make sure you avoid cow’s and goat’s milk, honey, salt, sugar, butter or fruit juice.
+Try a variety of soft foods, but make sure you avoid goat’s milk, honey, salt, sugar, butter or fruit juice.
 Don’t give your baby anything hard that they could choke on, such as nuts, seeds, raw carrots, celery sticks or chunks of apple.

 Understanding baby growth charts